-- 507 A wreck with 3.9 m over it lies close south of Goat Island. - 508 Ganges Harbour light (261), on the south end of Second Sister Island, is shown from a white cylindrical tower with a red band at the top. - 508.1 A private ODAS buoy is 0.8 mile SE of Second Sister Island. - A private light buoy, in the centre of Ganges Harbour, is fitted with a speed limit sign and a radar reflector.
+508 Ganges Harbour light (261), on the south end of Second Sister Island, is shown from a white cylindrical tower with a red band at the top.

+508.1 A private ODAS buoy is 0.8 mile SE of Second Sister Island.

-Ganges Harbour outer daybeacon, on a drying reef 0.1 mile NE of Deadman Islands, has a bifurcation/junction daymark, preferred channel to the right. - Ganges Harbour inner daybeacon, on a drying reef NW of Goat Island, has a starboard hand daymark.
+A private light buoy, in the centre of Ganges Harbour, is fitted with a speed limit sign and a radar reflector.
+Ganges Harbour outer daybeacon, on a drying reef 0.1 mile NE of Deadman Islands, has a bifurcation/junction daymark, preferred channel to the right.

+511 Ganges Harbour inner daybeacon, on a drying reef NW of Goat Island, has a starboard hand daymark.

-Harbour, has private docks.
+512 Walter Bay, on the SE shore of Ganges Harbour, has private docks.
 Saltspring Island Sailing Club docks, protected by a floating breakwater, are close NW of Walter Bay.
 Private lights are shown from the breakwater.

-Grace Islet, 0.4 mile west of Goat Island, is joined to a narrow peninsula, on the west side of Ganges Harbour, by a drying sand bar.
+513 Grace Islet, 0.4 mile west of Goat Island, is joined to a narrow peninsula, on the west side of Ganges Harbour, by a drying sand bar.

-E of the islet, is shown from a white cylindrical tower with a green band on the top.
+514 Grace Islet light (262), on the low water rock E of the islet, is shown from a white cylindrical tower with a green band on the top.

-Beacons mark the entrance to the boat basin west of Grace Islet.
+515 Beacons mark the entrance to the boat basin west of Grace Islet.
 Two daybeacons have starboard hand daymarks and four have port hand daymarks.